 Paytrail 101: Optimized Integration

-In this document, we explain the best practices for integrating our payment service so that merchants can take full advantage of it from the first day.
+Here are some best practices for integrating our payment service so that merchants can take full advantage of it from day one.

 This guide is also available in Finnish as a presentation.